US VisaUnited States

 What size does this US Visa photo use?

 U.S. visa photo 2x2 uses 2×2 in (about 50.8×50.8 mm).
 Aim for about 72% head height and about 8% above the head.
-Stored pixel guidance on this page is 600×600 px.
+This page also lists 600×600 px.

 Do I need a specific pixel size or file size?